-Once you get to the root of your own feelings about this mistake, then you’ll know how better to approach your friend.
-Depending on both her and your situations, it may actually be best to let the entire situation go.
+Once you get to the root of your feelings about this mistake, then you’ll know how better to approach your friend.
+Depending on both her and your situation, it may be best to let the entire situation go.

 If this is a one-time event and your friend is going through a rough time, you may simply want to forget that it was missed.
 However, if that’s not the case, then it may be best to talk to your friend and work towards resolving your feelings.

 Resolving the Conflict

 This is not going to be an easy conversation so it’s best not to have it over the phone or by text if you can avoid it.
 Offer to meet your friend for lunch or coffee.

 Keep it simple with just the two of you.
 With a crowd or another communication method, it’s easy for meanings to get lost in translation.
 Try to greet your friend with warmth and openness.
 This is a good way to approach any difficult conversation.